ElkeCodes/elkecodesblog/src/pages/resume/base.md

 Returned to fulltime development after that.
 <br /><br />

+**Fullstack Vue & Python developer**
+  : Meemoo
+  : **Oct 2025 - Current**

+- Developing new features in the GIVE metadata project by extending the existing Vue frontend and Python backend.
+- Overhauled a big part of the frontend by adding TypeScript, unit and integration tests with Vitest & Testing Library.
+- Adding the visualisation of the speech recognition in audio & video and face recognition in images.

 **Practice Lead Development**
   : Ordina, team Bold
   : **Sep 2023 - Dec 2024**